 Carfentanil means treating overdose reversals with higher dose

-The ubiquity of carfentanil, fentanyl and other powerful synthetic opioids in Ohio means low-dose naloxone should discontinued in our state.
-The traditional naloxone starting dose of 2 mg intranasal and 0.4 mg intramuscular is just not enough in a state suffering overdoses from carfentanil.
+The ubiquity of carfentanil, fentanyl and other powerful synthetic opioids in Ohio means low-dose naloxone should be discontinued in our state.
+The traditional naloxone dose of 2 mg intranasal and 0.4 mg intramuscular is just not enough in a state suffering mass death from carfentanil.

 Our state and local governments should stop using low-dose naloxone after current supplies are depleted.
-In the meantime, a health advisory should be issued recommending that a double dose be given — at least! — when starting an opioid overdose reversal with these old, under-dosed devices.
+A health advisory should be issued recommending that a double dose be given — at least! — when starting an opioid overdose reversal with these old, under-dosed devices.

 Low-dose naloxone was the most common version used in Ohio as recently as last year.
 Even in 2018, low-dose naloxone is still far too common.
 (See chart.)